-- Effectively defend Apostolic doctrines.

-- Value Apostolic doctrines.

-- Model Apostolic beliefs in various contexts of daily life.

-- Communicate Apostolic beliefs effectively across cultures.

-- Correctly apply an Apostolic interpretive framework to the biblical text.

-- Properly exegete biblical texts.
+- Effectively defend Apostolic doctrines. - Value Apostolic doctrines. - Model Apostolic beliefs in various contexts of daily life. - Communicate Apostolic beliefs effectively across cultures. - Correctly apply an Apostolic interpretive framework to the biblical text. - Properly exegete biblical texts.

 - Actively serve the church.

 - Actively serve society.

 - Demonstrate an appropriate level of expertise in their chosen field of ministry.

 The B.A. in Christian Ministry requires a minimum of 123 semester credits.
-Students must complete all of the college's general education requirements plus a core of 45 semester credits:
+Students must complete all of the college's General Education and Apostolic Identity requirements plus a core of 45 semester credits: